Technology Entrepreneur Olabimpe Fasuy's New Innovation The Sun Nigeria - ExBulletin

 Technology Entrepreneur Olabimpe Fasuy’s New Innovation The Sun Nigeria

-Beautiful and brilliant, Olabimpe Olamide Fasuyi looks like a restless spirit.
-She likes to set goals for herself and once she has decided on her project, she never looks back and pursues it with her vigor and resilience.
-A few years ago, this tech-savvy woman conceived the idea of the first contactless fuel card in Nigeria.
-Many of the people she approached didn’t resonate with the idea.
+Pretty and bright, Olabimpe Olamide Fasuyi comes across as a restless spirit.
+She likes to set her own goals, and when she sets her own intellect on a project, she pursues it with her vigor and resilience without looking back. .
+A few years ago, this tech-savvy woman came up with the idea for Nigeria’s first contactless fuel card.
 In fact, some even sneered at her, believing the idea to be unworkable.
-But she knew in her heart that technology was the future of global business practices and was determined to make a name for herself in her digital world of technology, so she never We were not disappointed.
+But she knew in her heart that innovation was a long-term thing in the process of international organizations, and was determined to make her mark on the planet of digital systems, so she never disappoints.
+I didn’t dissuade her.
 And her persistence paid off.
-With her innovation, Olavimpe is gradually achieving her dream and her desire to write Nigeria’s name on the world map.
-Her company, Conveola, has finally developed her contactless card solution that reduces transaction costs, speeds up payment processing, and offers an array of additional benefits to help run your business in any way you can think of. did.
-The collected card is reportedly achieving a lot of great acceptance as some gas stations accept it as a way to pay for fuel.
-We provide management solutions and manage liters of diesel per year for some of Africa’s largest fleets.
+With her innovation, Olavimpe has steadily earned her desire and need to have Nigeria’s name on the world map.
+Her agency, her Conveola, offers contactless card alternatives that lower transaction prices, accelerate payment processing and present a series of special positives that help organizations operate in every way possible.
+Developed.
+Collected cards are reportedly very well accepted as some gas stations recognize them as a form of payment for gas.
+Olabimpes’ innovations now provide professional passenger car or truck operators with petrol management remedies, controlling liters of diesel each year on some of Africa’s major fleets.

-Olabimpes’ quest for knowledge is not only impressive, it is exciting.
-London She graduated in Business Administration from Metropolitan University, and previously worked for the British government as a Treasurer, where she honed her money-making skills.
-She is also studying Mental Health Nursing at the University of Greenwich, UK.
+Olavimpe’s quest for understanding is not only spectacular, it is also inspiring.
+London This girl, who graduated from Metropolitan University with a degree in business administration, said she had previously worked in the British government as a treasurer, where she honed her skills in cash-generating technology. .
+She is also studying Mental Her Wellbeing Her Nursing at Greenwich College in the UK.

 Sources